-La Trobe's re-registration is scheduled for 2023 and preparation commenced in 2020.
-The University's reregistration will address every standard (see below) with evidence and controls.
+La Trobe's re-registration is scheduled for 2025 and preparation commenced in 2020.
+The University's re-registration will address every standard (see below) with evidence and controls.
 TEQSA will look at the functions of academic governance, and the Board and its standing committees, against the Standards.

-La Trobe's Office of Quality and Standards facilitates compliance in academic governance and education standards and the Office of Strategy and Development facilitate corporate governance compliance.
+La Trobe's Office of Quality and Standards facilitates compliance in academic governance and education standards.

-TEQSA's core questions on standards of academic governance for Academic Boards:
+TEQSA's core questions on standards of academic governance for Academic Boards are: